joseph-jalbert/mini-radio-station/README.md

 throughout the application as it grows.
 Also could be used for storing error information

 **Customized REST client** for more flexible data fetching - I opted for the popular library 'react-request' as it offers good amount of features out of the box.
-Writing a customized client would allow for more granular control over HTTP requests, to help with implementing things like pagination, retries, more customized error handling.
+Writing a customized client would allow for more granular control over HTTP requests, to help with implementing things like pagination, retries, more customized error handling, as well as make it easier to separate fetch logic from the display layer.

 **Internationalization** - using a library such as react-intl to enable multiple language support

+**PropTypes** - use PropTypes for validation

 **Additional features** - ability to sort stations, filter, search